Back to Colorado

 What This Bill Does

-• Requires the state treasurer to transfer any unused and uncommitted funds from the public safety communications revolving fund to the public safety communications trust fund at the end of each fiscal year.
+• The bill requires the state treasurer to transfer any unexpended and unencumbered money remaining in the public safety communications revolving fund at the end of a fiscal year to the public safety communications trust fund (trust fund).

-• Clarifies that the primary purpose of the money in the trust fund is to support digital trunked radio systems by acquiring and maintaining public safety communication equipment for use by public safety agencies, state departments, and other users.
+• The bill clarifies that the primary purpose of the money in the trust fund is to support the digital trunked radio system (DTRS) by acquiring and maintaining public safety communications systems and equipment for use by the office of public safety communications (office), state departments, and other users of the system.

 Limits and Unknowns